microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

 - Create an Azure Bot Service to register and host a bot
 - Create a Microsoft QnA Service to populate a knowledge base
-- Setup continuous code integration to publish bot code
+- Set up continuous code integration to publish bot code
 - Debug the bots that you build
-- Update your bot using Visual Studio Code, Node.js, and JavaScript-
+- Update your bot using Visual Studio Code, Node.js, and JavaScript
 - Interact with a bot using Skype

 There is much more that you can do to leverage the power of the Microsoft Bot Framework by incorporating [dialogs](http://aihelpwebsite.com/Blog/EntryId/9/Introduction-To-Using-Dialogs-With-The-Microsoft-Bot-Framework), [FormFlow](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/07/14/building-a-microsoft-bot-using-microsoft-bot-framework-using-formflow/), and [Microsoft Language Understanding and Intelligence Services (LUIS)](https://docs.botframework.com/en-us/node/builder/guides/understanding-natural-language/).
 With these and other features, you can build sophisticated bots that respond to users' queries and commands and interact in a fluid, conversational, and non-linear manner.
 For more information, see https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/04/05/what-is-microsoft-bot-framework-overview/.